Eamonn McCrystal

-Eamonn McCrystal (born 1 June 1987) is a multi-Emmy Award winning Northern Irish pop tenor, TV host and producer based in Los Angeles, California.
+Eamonn McCrystal (born 1 June 1987) is a multi-Emmy Award winning Northern Irish TV producer and pop tenor based in Los Angeles, California.

 Early life

 McCrystal was born to Jim and Ann McCrystal, nursing home owners, in Cookstown, County Tyrone, Northern Ireland.
 He attended Holy Trinity College in Cookstown, where he learned to play the piano and the flute.
 In his late teen years, he seriously considered joining the priesthood, but was advised by local cardinal Sean Brady to pursue his music career instead.
 He studied to be a teacher of Religious Education and English at St Mary's University College, Belfast before moving to London, England to pursue a career in Media.

 Career

 Early career

 McCrystal's debut radio broadcast was at the age of nine, on the George Jones Show on BBC Radio Ulster.
 He released his first album, After the Storm, in 2000, at the age of 13.
 Over the course of the decade, he independently recorded three more albums, and toured around Ireland with a 15-piece band.